IvanIZ/ivaniz.github.io/bio.md

     * Expected graduation: Aug 2025

 * B.S. in Computer Science, University of Illinois at Urbana-Champaign
-    * Graduate with The Highest Honors in 2022
+    * Graduated with The Highest Honors in 2022

 ## Experience